Code-Institute-Submissions/translex_app/README.md

 Interactivity is used around the site to show case tech I’ve learnt throughout my course with Code Institute, I feel the site demonstrates good used of JavaScript I created my API script with just Axios aa promised based HTTP client
 Axios was mainly used for its ability to be able to make XMLHttpreuqests from the browser, and also intercept request and responses in a promised based way.

-Axios has built in Client-side support for protecting against [XSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) to prevent malicious exploit of a website where unauthorized command are transmitted from a user that the web applications trusts.
+Axios has built in Client-side support for protecting against [XSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) to prevent malicious exploit of a website where unauthorized command is transmitted from a user that the web applications trusts.

 Yandex API client used for translation and to get all the languages.